 Girgis Abd El-Shahid is the managing partner of Shahid Law Firm in Cairo, which has grown to become one of the leading international law firms operating in Egypt and the region since its inception in 1987.

-Girgis specialises in dispute settlement, with a particular focus on energy-related disputes; mergers and acquisitions; corporate and commercial agreements; joint venture arrangements; banking and finance; securities offerings; telecommunications; and intellectual property.
+Girgis specialises in dispute settlement, with a particular focus on energy-related disputes; M&A; corporate and commercial agreements; JV arrangements; banking and finance; securities offerings; telecommunications; and IP.

-He is one of the youngest Egyptian lawyers to be appointed to tackle some of the most difficult arbitration cases in Egypt and the Middle East.
-He is identified among the world’s leading practitioners in WWL: Future Leaders 2018 and WWL: Energy 2017.
+He is one of the youngest Egyptian lawyers to be appointed on some of the most difficult arbitration cases in Egypt and the Middle East.
+He is identified among the world’s leading arbitration practitioners in WWL: Arbitration 2020, WWL: Future Leaders 2018, WWL: Energy 2017.

-Girgis is also recognised by The Legal 500 as “extremely personable” with a “vast knowledge of Egyptian law”.
-The guide adds that he is “extremely responsive” with “a unique international outlook”, and is “smart, articulate, knowledgeable and business-oriented,” and “simply excellent, very bright and entrepreneurial” with advice that is “always spot on”.
+Girgis is recognised by The Legal 500 as “extremely personable” with a “vast knowledge of Egyptian law”.
+The guide adds that he is “extremely responsive” with “a unique international outlook”; “smart, articulate, knowledgeable and business-oriented”; and “simply excellent, very bright and entrepreneurial”, with advice that is “always spot on”.

-He is also featured as a notable practitioner in the Chambers Dispute Resolution guide, which recognises him as “impressive – very driven and very business-oriented”, and praises his "solution-oriented, thorough and strategic" approach.
+He is also featured as a notable practitioner in the dispute resolution chapter of the Chambers guide, which recognises him as “impressive – very driven and very business- oriented”, and praises his "solution-oriented, thorough and strategic" approach.
 According to WWL, clients have remarked that he "has, time and time again, proved himself able to successfully, and swiftly, navigate the complexities and challenges that Egyptian law routinely poses".

-Girgis is a member of the International Court of Arbitration, the world’s leading arbitral institution, and is currently serving a three-year term.
+Girgis is a member of the International Court of Arbitration, the world’s leading arbitral institution.
 He is also a regular panellist and speaker in many local and international conferences on arbitration, energy and infrastructure projects.

 Girgis specialises in energy matters, with a particular focus on energy-related disputes; mergers and acquisitions; power purchase and transfer agreements; joint venture arrangements; and related financing and bankability.

 Some of the work Girgis has rendered to clients includes assisting conventional and renewable energy companies in negotiations with potential and existing business partners and ministries in Egypt, as well as managing disputes between developers and Egyptian governmental entities.